 About Seven Valleys New Tech Academy

-“We are excited to bring this state-of-the-art learning environment to the students and educators of Cortland County,” says OCM BOCES Superintendent J. Francis Manning.
+“We are excited to have brought this state-of-the-art learning environment to the students and educators of Cortland County,” says OCM BOCES Superintendent J. Francis Manning.
 “The school is the culmination of years of planning—with all of the school superintendents working together on the concept and planning.
 Businesses, too, are providing direction and connections to the real-world.”

 The creation of Seven Valleys New Tech Academy is OCM BOCES’ latest step in its fulfillment of the Central New York Regional Vision for College, Career and Citizenship Readiness, a steadfast commitment to preparing students for their future as lifelong learners, as skilled workers or entrepreneurs, and as global citizens.